-2.3.17.5 Export Pattern Clusters...
+2.6.6 Export Pattern Clusters...

-This option brings up a dialog box allowing the list of pattern clusters to be saved to a text file for use elsewhere.
+This option brings up a dialog box allowing the list of pattern clusters to be saved to a data (.dat) file for use elsewhere.

-2.3.17.6 List Most Representative Members...
+2.6.7 List Most Representative Patterns...

 This option is only available when either the MMDS or PCA plots are being displayed.
 Note that the calculation of MRPs is specific to the type of plot displayed, so different results may be obtained from each of the two methods.
 Different results will also be obtained if the dendrogram cut-level is adjusted manually.